 When we implement an action, district or school wide it benefits Foster Youth, EL Learners, low income, and students with disabilities students by providing them with the same broad course of study as their peers.

-Our small necessary high schools have a very low student to adult ratio at 10:1; we are able to differentiate the instruction for Foster Youth, EL Learners, low-income students and students with disabilities in our CTE courses.
++CTE Teachers at Don Pedro and Tioga- Our small necessary high schools have a very low student to adult ratio at 10:1; we are able to differentiate the instruction for Foster Youth, EL Learners, low-income students and students with disabilities in our CTE courses.
 The stakeholders recognize not all students are college bound, and expressed the need for vocational courses.
+The expected outcome of these courses is to increase the number of unduplicated students completing a CTE pathway and preparing them to be career ready.